apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures fall ahead of big tech earnings and Fed meeting decision: Live updates**
+**Hubble Spots Water Vapor in Small Exoplanet's Atmosphere**

-You can read more about it [here](https://www.cnbc.com/2024/01/28/stock-futures-fall-ahead-of-big-tech-earnings-and-fed-meeting-decision-live-updates.html).
+You can read more about it [here](https://scitechdaily.com/hubble-spots-water-vapor-in-small-exoplanets-atmosphere/).

 ## Requirements
 - Python 3.8